Deep Learning with MATLAB on Multiple GPUs

 MATLAB® supports training a single deep neural network using multiple GPUs in parallel.
-This can be achieved using multiple GPUs on your local machine, or on a cluster or cloud using parallel workers with GPUs.
+By using parallel workers with GPUs, you can train with multiple GPUs on your local machine, on a cluster, or on the cloud.
 Using multiple GPUs can speed up training significantly.
 To decide if you expect multi-GPU training to deliver a performance gain, consider the following factors:

 How long is the iteration on each GPU?
 If each GPU iteration is short, then the added overhead of communication between GPUs can dominate.
 Try increasing the computation per iteration by using a larger batch size.